murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 # Threads of Visions
 While wrestling the Psychic Crocodile, Mo received a number of visions.

-### The Snake City
+### The Serpentine City
 A vision of a city overgrown with vines and surrounded by cliffs.
 Snakes crawl the streets.
 This does not match any geographical location or description of any of the cities in Chult we know.

 ### The Black Obelisk
 A vision of a black obelisk covered in vines.
 Possibly a crystal containing great arcane energies and/or souls.

 ### The Crystal Cylinder
 A vision of a large crystal cylinder supported on struts of adamantine.
-Faces float by inside the crystal - pos.
+Faces float by inside the crystal - possibly souls.
 We surmise this is some sort of (man-made) machine.

 ### The Many-Eyed God
 A vision of a gigantic being of black flesh and countless eyes.
 In the space behind, countless dead titans float by - one of which we identified as Tymora.
 This may relate to the Children of the Crocodile's mentions of a new God coming to town.